Last updated December 12, 2022.

 Can I get the COVID-19 vaccine while I’m chest/breastfeeding?

 Yes.
 The COVID-19 vaccines do not pose a risk to lactating people or to babies receiving human milk.
 The Academy of Breastfeeding Medicine recommends that lactating individuals who get the vaccine continue breastfeeding their babies after being vaccinated.
 Human milk contains antibodies and other components that can boost babies’ immune systems and protect babies from getting sick.
 Research has shown COVID-19 antibodies are present in human milk, both after a person is infected with COVID-19 and after a person receives the COVID-19 vaccine.
 COVID-19 vaccination in the lactating person could provide some protection to the baby.

 Discuss the risks and benefits of vaccination with your health care professional.
 While a conversation with your health care professional is helpful, it is not required to receive a vaccine.

 Is it safe to breastfeed my baby if I have or think I may have COVID-19?

-The CDC does not recommend disinfecting breast milk containers after pumping or before feeding a baby.
+CDC does not recommend disinfecting human milk containers after pumping or before feeding a baby.
 It is unnecessary and unsafe to apply chemical disinfectants to milk storage containers.
 If a hospital is concerned, follow guidance from the Human Milk Banking Association of North America (HMBANA) and use a simple Bottle Transfer Technique.

-What if I need help with breastfeeding?
+What if I need help with chest/breastfeeding?